filliptm/ComfyUI_FL-Trainer/README.md

 Stripped-down version of the trainer for people who want settings that just work. recommended settings in the screenshot!
 Load in your images and captions and let it rip.

-# Some things to know.

-Iv tested the nodes on a cloud instance and it doesn't work as fully intended.
-When you connect everything and hit Queue for the first time it will create a folder in the comfy/models/Loras folder named "FL_train_workspaces".
-In this folder, you will see a few things.
-- Folder Named after your Lora input
-- Output folder with your epochs
-- Sample_image folder where your samples are stored
-- Train images folder which is your data and captions
-- config for the train
-- and a bat and sh file.

-If your on a cloud instance and you setup the train in comfy and hit queue, it will run through the nodes and stop the queue like nothing happened.
-But the folder structure will be created.

-If you navigate to the bat or the sh file in the workspace folder, you can manually run the SH and BAT file to start the train effectively in a new terminal window without comfy front end needed.
-You can also do this locally as well!

 # Things I want to add.